berrondo/ca/README.md

 ### **V0**

-Fairly naive implementation with only a model, an admin site (so analytics personal can perform queries), and a view/serializer for creation/retrieve through a REsT API.
+Fairly naive implementation with only a model, an admin site (so analytics personal can perform queries), and a view/serializer for creation/retrieve through a ReSTful API.

 - default serializer validations
 - indexed fields to speed up queries